Diabetes: Understanding Carbohydrates, Fats, and Protein

 Fat is an energy source that can be stored until needed.
 Fat does not raise blood sugar.
 However, it can raise blood cholesterol, increasing the risk of heart disease.
 Fat is also high in calories, which can cause weight gain.
 Not all types of fat are the same.

-Polyunsaturated fats are mostly found in vegetable oils such as corn, safflower, and soybean oils.
+Polyunsaturated fats are mostly found in vegetable oils, such as corn, safflower, and soybean oils.
 They are also found in some seeds, nuts, and fish.
 Polyunsaturated fats lower LDL (unhealthy) cholesterol.
 So, choosing them instead of saturated fats is healthy for your heart.
+Certain unsaturated fats can help lower triglycerides.

 Hydrogenated oils and trans fats are formed when vegetable oils are processed into solid fats.
 They are found in many processed foods.
 Hydrogenated oils and trans fats raise LDL cholesterol and lower HDL (healthy) cholesterol.
 They are not healthy for your heart.